Updated December 2015

-- 17 KU Medical Center graduates live and/or practice in Cloud County.
+- 20 KU Medical Center alumni live and/or practice in Cloud County.

-- 1 health care provider has been placed in Cloud County since 2003 through the Kansas Recruitment Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.
+- 1 health care provider has been placed in Cloud County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 2 Cloud County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.